ericmcdaniel/MSS-Code-Guidelines/README.md

     var thirteen = (39 * 2) / 6;

     ```
-    - User indendation when making long method chains (a la underscore/lodash, d3.js, etc.).
+    - User indendtation when making long method chains (a la underscore/lodash, d3.js, etc.).
 Use a leading dot, which emphasizes that the line is a method call, not a new statement.
     ```javascript
     // bad
     var leds = stage.selectAll('.led').data(data).enter().append('svg:svg').class('led', true)